jeffowy/StohnCoinTest0.21/INSTALL.md

-Building Stohn
+Building STOHN
 ================

-See doc/build-*.md for instructions on building the various elements of the Stohn Core reference implementation of Stohn.
+See doc/build-*.md for instructions on building the various elements of the STOHN Core reference implementation of STOHN.